encoredev/encore/docs/tutorials/slack-bot.md

 ### Save the shared secret

 Let's define a secret using Encore's secrets management functionality.

-Add to your `slack.go` file:
+🥐 Add this to your `slack.go` file:

 ```go
 var secrets struct {